Enforcement of foreign judgments: England and Wales

 There are two purposes for effecting recognition of a foreign judgment.
 Firstly, if a party defeats a foreign case, he may seek recognition of that decision to estop a party from bringing another action against him in England.
 By contrast, should a party succeed in a foreign action, he may seek to enforce the action in England.
 The judgment creditor need not have to succeed at every point within the foreign action.
 It had previously been the case that if the foreign claimant had been partially successful, he was entitled to sue on the cause in action again within England.
 Section 34 of the Civil Jurisdiction Judgment Act 1982 was subsequently passed by parliament to remove the right to sue a second time.

 A court's judgment is an exercise of sovereign power; it is this principle that underpins the English position that no foreign judgment will have an effect in England and, conversely, that the English courts cannot expect an English judgment to have any effect abroad.
 Exceptions to the limitation on foreign judgments are set out through parliament.

-The Brussels Recast Regulation operates as the primary procedural scheme relating to foreign judgments, their recognition and enforcement.
-Recognition is automatic between member states, barring exceptions set out in Chapter III of the regulation.
+Until 2021, the Brussels Recast Regulation operated as the primary procedural scheme relating to foreign judgments, their recognition and enforcement.
+Recognition was automatic between member states, barring exceptions set out in Chapter III of the regulation.
 This is consistent with the EU principles of a single economic market where courts and government departments can be trusted to get things right.
+The Regulation ceased to be law in the United Kingdom as a consequence of Brexit.
 Under the common law, recognition is limited to a certain set of criteria.

 As adjudication is considered a sovereign act, the common law has developed the concept of comity to determine circumstances where recognition and enforcement acknowledged and respected the foreign sovereign act sufficiently to enforce it domestically.
 This was pioneered in Hilton v Guyot.
 A judgment may therefore be reduced to four components: